clux/modul8/docs/modularity.md

 ### Killing Globals

 Global variable are evil, and should be kept to a minimum.
 We know this, and this is were a require system really shines, but you are generally going to depend on a few global variables.
-Not all libraries are CommonJS compliant, and having jQuery plugins in showing up in your dependency tree under every branch that requires jQuery might just make things more confusing than to load them classically.
+Not all libraries are CommonJS compliant, and having jQuery plugins showing up in your dependency tree under every branch that requires jQuery might just make things more confusing than to load them classically.

 Besides, you may want to load it in from a separate CDN anyway.